project status complete

 Project Overview

-We are building a new screened Combined Sewer Overflow (CSO) in Geilston Park, Cardross to alleviate internal sewer flooding during periods of extreme weather.
+We have built a new screened overflow in Geilston Park, Cardross to alleviate internal sewer flooding during periods of extreme weather.

 At A Glance

-- £1.5million project being delivered by Caledonia Water Alliance
+• £1.5million project delivered by Caledonia Water Alliance

 What We Are Doing

-We are constructing a new screened Combined Sewer Overflow (CSO) in Geilston Park Cardross and upgrading the associated sewer network to alleviate sewer flooding in the area.
-Excess waste water will be discharged into the nearby Geilston Burn during storms.
+We have constructed a new screened overflow in Geilston Park Cardross and upgraded the associated sewer network to alleviate sewer flooding in the area.
+Excess waste water will now be discharged into the nearby Geilston Burn during storms.

-Approximately 99% of CSO discharges are comprised of excess rain/surface water and domestic waste water (from sinks, showers, baths etc).
+Approximately 99% discharges are comprised of excess rain/surface water and domestic waste water (from sinks, showers, baths etc).
 Less than 1% is actually waste water from toilets.

 Park Project

-The work is being carried out in Geilston Park but will have wider benefits for Cardross
+The work was carried out in Geilston Park but will have wider benefits for Cardross

 Why We Are Doing It